 Three models to choose from

 The VariDesk Pro unit (aka “VariDesk Dual,” designed for dual monitor use) is 36” wide by 20” deep and weighs 47.3 lbs, while the VariDesk Single (designed for single monitor use) unit weighs in at 41.5 lbs and is 30” wide by 20” deep.
 There’s now also a VariDesk Laptop unit that weighs only 39.4 lbs and is 30″ wide by 17″ deep.
-This is ideal if you don’t need the extra surface area for a monitor and its base.

 To set up your VariDesk workstation, you simply move your monitor(s) on to the VariDesk’s upper platform along with any other peripherals that you want close at hand.
 Check your cables carefully in all positions as you DO NOT want to pull your monitors off the back of your VariDesk because the cables are too short when you’re moving to the standing position.